 Concentrated in Sugar: While this is not inherently a bad thing (see above for benefit of being concentrated in carbohydrates), it’s important to remember that dried is more concentrated in natural sugar than fresh fruit.
 The loss of water in dried fruit increases the concentration of sugar per gram and, therefore, it provides more carbohydrates, sugar, and calories per serving.
 It is for this reason that the suggested portion size of dried fruit is typically much smaller than that of fresh fruit.

 May Contain Additives: Depending on the type and brand, some versions of dried fruit may contain added sugars and vegetable oils.
 For this reason, it is important to read the ingredients to ensure that you know exactly what you are buying.
 Whenever possible, opt for versions with no or limited added sugar, and without added vegetable oils.

 So, Is Dried Fruit Healthy?

 In short, yes, dried fruit is healthy.
-Dried fruit is a natural source of carbohydrates, fibre, vitamins, and minerals, as well as antioxidants.
+Dried fruit is a natural source of carbohydrates, fiber, vitamins, and minerals, as well as antioxidants.
 Although it is more concentrated in natural sugars than fresh fruit, it is still incredibly nutrient-dense and can be included in a healthy diet.

 The Bottom Line

-Dried fruit is a good source of fibre, vitamins, minerals, and antioxidants.
+Dried fruit is a good source of fiber, vitamins, minerals, and antioxidants.
 Because dried fruit is more concentrated in sugar and calories than fresh fruit, it is important to be mindful of portion size.
 Some brands may contain added sugar, syrups, and oils, so be sure to read the ingredients when shopping for dried fruit.